 Classes are conducted via internet video during a three-hour block of time one day per week.
 Faculty and scholars may participate from anywhere in the world where they have reliable access to the Internet.

 Classes typically meet on Tuesdays or Wednesdays.
 Program coursework occurs in the first two years of the program, including fall, spring and summer semesters.
 See the scholar handbook for further details about the curriculum and schedule.
 To receive an accessible format of the scholar handbook, please email email@example.com.

 Yes.
-Students meet face-to-face on campus for three to four days in mid-August, early January and mid-May, in addition to an early January virtual residency in each of years one and two of the program.
+Students meet face-to-face on campus for three to four days in mid-August and mid-May, in addition to an early January virtual residency in each of years one and two of the program.
 We also try to replace one on-campus visit each year or every other year with a visit outside Indiana or overseas during the two years of required coursework.

 You must have a high-speed DSL or cable connection.
 Dial-up connections do not work with our program design.

 Dissertations have the same components as a traditional PhD dissertation but with one extra chapter, a “plan for change” that, if implemented, would improve the public’s health.
 Alternatively, scholars may opt to complete field-based, culminating projects that include production of at least two papers publishable in peer-reviewed, practice-oriented journals or another scholarly outlet.